Marc-Chiu/MashUp-Frontend/README.md

 - **Home Page:** Displays all restaurants.
 Enables users to add the restaurant to a group.
 - **Groups Page:** Displays all groups the user is a part of.
 Allows users to create their own or join another group.
 Users also have the ability to use the search filter bar to quickly locate a specific group and also access individual group pages.
 - **GroupHome Page:** Individual group page that displays a list of restaurants that members have added to the group.
 Allows users to also remove restaurants from the group.
-- **Search Page:** Allows users to search for food and restaurants via categories based on their preferences.
+- **Search Page:** Allows users to search for food and restaurants via categories based on their preferences (not completed).

 ## Setup and Run
 1. Run `npm install`